OBJECTIVE:

 Ted Hung has always been intrigued with the ability for computers to act as a medium for artistic expression, creative storytelling, and emotional conveyance.

-With over 6+ years experience in games programming (EA, THQ, Lucasarts), he has programmed all aspects of games with an emphasis on tools, effects, and gameplay.
+With over 10 years experience in games programming (EA, THQ, Lucasarts, Linden Lab), he has programmed all aspects of games with an emphasis on management, tools, effects, and gameplay.

 RESUMÉ: